wouter-swierstra/SoftwareProject/slides01/slides.md

 # Risk management strategy

-1. Identify risk
+1. *Identify risk* – to which risks are you exposed?

-1. Determine exposure (the combination of probability and effect).
+1. *Determine exposure* – what are the likelihood and consequences associated with these risks?

-1. Develop strategies to mitigate risk.
+1. *Risk planning* – which strategies can you identify to mitigate risks?

-1. Handle risk.
+1. *Monitor risks* – how will you assess the risks that arise during the project?

 --------------------------------------------------------------------------------